microsoft/api-guidelines/graph/GuidelinesGraph.md

 option 2
 - Adding a property that is marked `Nullable="true"`
 - Adding a property that is marked with the `DefaultValue` attribute
 - Adding a property that has a service-provided default value (a suppression will be required in this case)

---end of options

 - Adding a member after the sentinel member to an evolvable enumeration
 - Removing, renaming, or changing the type of annotation